sud0n1m/iamnotaprogrammer.com/_posts/2012-06-18-Ikea-Standing-desk-for-22-dollars.md

 things like: [he who sits the
 most dies the
 soonest](http://www.theatlantic.com/health/archive/2012/04/confirmed-he-who-sits-the-most-dies-the-soonest/256101/).
 All the options online are expensive.
-Until now...
+Until now.
+[Ryan from Opani](http://opani.com) and I combined our brains to see if we could come up with a better solution:

 ## Introducing The Standesk 2200